mvysny/vaadin-quarkus/README.md

 1. Edit the `web.xml` file and change the `project.basedir` configuration option to the correct path to this example project.
 See issue #2 for more details.
+   (note that this is not needed for Vaadin 19+Quarkus, see the v19 branch for more details).

 ## Running the application in dev mode